MarkDYabut/my-website/src/content/lifestyle/lp5-be-better-than-yesterday.md

 ### Solution #3: Measure backwards

-> "You can't connect the dots looking forward, you can only connect them looking backwards." - Steve Jobs
+> "You can't connect the dots looking forward, you can only connect them looking backwards. - Steve Jobs"

 Make decision's based on what has happened, build off your experiences not your goals.
 Instead of thinking of next week and how you're going to improve, think of last week - what worked and what didn't work.